louiswang524/vector-quantization/SETUP_GUIDE.md

 pip install -e .
 ```

+**Note**: This installs the package in "editable" mode, so changes to the source code are immediately reflected.

 ### Option 2: Manual Path Setup

 If you can't install the package, add this to your Python scripts: